BabyBlue555/Assignment1_OOP/README.md

 1. Michal Elisha
 2. Shlomit Ashkenazi

-In this Matala we extended the abilities of UndoableStringBuilder (which we have built in the previous Matala):
+In this assignment, we extended the abilities and applications of UndoableStringBuilder (which we have built in the previous assignment):
-  1. At the first part we implemented the Observer design as we learned in calss
+  1. At the first part we implemented the Observer design as we learned in class
   2. At the second part we debuged and analysed our program using JVM

 # Getting Started